Sam Acho: 2014

 Acho entered training camp slated as a starting outside linebacker and saw competition from Lorenzo Alexander, John Abraham, and Matt Shaughnessy.
 Head coach Bruce Arians named Acho a backup outside linebacker to begin the regular season, behind John Abraham and Matt Shaughnessy.
 On September 14, 2014, Acho recorded a solo tackle, broke up a pass, and intercepted a pass by Giants' quarterback Eli Manning during a 25–14 win at the New York Giants in Week 2.
 In Week 12, he collected a season-high four combined tackles in the Cardinals' 10–3 loss to the Seattle Seahawks.
 The following week, he tied his season-high of four combined tackles during a 29–18 loss at the Atlanta Falcons in Week 13.
 He finished the 2014 season with 31 combined tackles (23 solo), three pass deflections, an interception, and a sack in 16 games and four starts.

 The Arizona Cardinals finished second in the NFC West with an 11–5 record and earned a wildcard berth.
 On January 3, 2015, Acho started in the NFC Wildcard Game and recorded seven combined tackles and forced a fumble during a 27–16 loss at the Carolina Panthers.

 Chicago Bears

 2015

 On April 1, 2015, the Chicago Bears signed Acho to a one-year, $840,000 contract.
 During training camp, Acho competed to be a starting outside linebacker against Jared Allen, Lamarr Houston, David Bass, and Willie Young.
 Acho was sidelined for three weeks during the preseason after suffering from mononucleosis.
 On September 12, 2015, the Chicago Bears terminated Acho's contract after he was ruled inactive due to his illness.
 On September 14, 2015, the Chicago Bears re-signed Acho to a one-year, $840,000 contract.
-In Week 5, he collected a season-high six solo tackles during an 18–17 loss at the Kansas City Chiefs.
+In Week 5, he collected a season-high six solo tackles during an 18–17 win at the Kansas City Chiefs.
 Acho shared starts with Willie Young and finished his first season with the Bears in 2015 with 39 combined tackles (30 solo), a pass deflection, a forced fumble, and one fumble recovery in 15 games and seven starts.